jacobrak/lab5-da4007/readme.md

 ## Notes

 k should be larger or equal to length.
-There is no reason to depredict will throw an error in case of misuse. k should also be of small size because matching is done with exact copies.
+There is no reason to depredict, it will therefore throw an error in case of misuse.

+Typically k should also be of small size because matching is done with exact copies.
 If no copies are present the program will terminate and no prediction can be done.
+To circumnavigate this please make k small :)

 Only the last \n charcter will be removed.